appbaseio/reactive-manual/content/docs/result-components/ReactiveList.md

 ## Sub Components

 - **ResultCardsWrapper**
-    can be used to render a card based view.
+    A wrapper component for `ResultCard` components to render a card based layout.
-    Read more about it [here](/result-components/resultcard).
+    Read more about the usage [here](/result-components/resultcard.html#usage).
 - **ResultListWrapper**
-    can be used to render a list based view.
+    A wrapper component for `ResultList` components to render a list based layout.
-    Read more about it [here](/result-components/resultlist).
+    Read more about the usage [here](/result-components/resultlist.html#usage).

 ## Demo